fjeremic/fjeremic.github.io/content/fpl/h2h.md

 most number of points each quarter is declared the quarter winner.
 In the event of a point tie the total number of FPL points (as reported on the official Head-To-Head league tables) accumulated in the respective quarter will be used as a tie breaker.
 In the event of a point tie and FPL point tie the winnings will be split among the first place finishers.

+In the event of game week postponements (ex. due to COVID-19 or other events), each game week postponed will be added to the number of game weeks played in the corresponding quarter.
+For example if two (2) game weeks are postponed in Q3, then the total number of game weeks played in Q3 will be 9 + 2 = 11.

 Real-time up-to-date [Standings](#standings) will be made available once the Head-To-Head matches are scheduled on the official league page.